Sewing: Origins

 Seated woman sewing a kimono, Utagawa Kuniyoshi, in the early 19th century.
 Different cultures have developed diverse sewing techniques, from methods of cutting fabric to types of stitches.

 Sewing has an ancient history estimated to begin during the Paleolithic Era.
 Sewing was used to stitch together animal hides for clothing and for shelter.
 The Inuit, for example, used sinew from caribou for thread and needles made of bone; the indigenous peoples of the American Plains and Canadian Prairies used sophisticated sewing methods to assemble tipi shelters.
 Sewing was combined with the weaving of plant leaves in Africa to create baskets, such as those made by Zulu weavers, who used thin strips of palm leaf as "thread" to stitch wider strips of palm leaf that had been woven into a coil.
 The weaving of cloth from natural fibers originated in the Middle East around 4000 BC, and perhaps earlier during the Neolithic Age, and the sewing of cloth accompanied this development.

 During the Middle Ages, Europeans who could afford it employed seamstresses and tailors.
 The vital importance of sewing was indicated by the honorific position of "Lord Sewer" at many European coronations from the Middle Ages.
 An example was Robert Radcliffe, 1st Earl of Sussex who was appointed Lord Sewer at the coronation of Henry VIII of England in 1509.

-Sewing for the most part was a woman's occupation, and most sewing before the 19th century was practical.
-Clothing was an expensive investment for most people, and women had an important role in extending the longevity of items of clothing.
-Sewing was used for mending.
-Clothing that was faded would be turned inside-out so that it could continue to be worn, and sometimes had to be taken apart and reassembled to suit this purpose.
-Once clothing became worn or torn, it would be taken apart and the reusable cloth sewn together into new items of clothing, made into quilts, or otherwise put to practical use.
-The many steps involved in making clothing from scratch (weaving, pattern making, cutting, alterations, and so forth) meant that women often bartered their expertise in a particular skill with one another.
+Women mainly occupied these roles as sewing has been often classified as a household chore and traditional gender norms sought to confine women to the home.
+Most sewing before the 19th century was focused on repairing and maintaining clothing.
+Garments were often taken apart and reconstructed to extend their lifespan.
+Worn fabric was sometimes taken apart and made into quilts or other household textiles.
+This push for garment reconstruction and reuse challenges the notion of mended clothing as a poor or degraded style of dress and allows women's craft to have a longer legacy.
+Mending involved deconstructing garments and putting them back together to make clothing that would last longer.
+This work was not as glorified as men's repairs to society, as public audiences often had a negative reaction to the idea of restoring value to something broken.

 Decorative needlework such as embroidery was a valued skill, and young women with the time and means would practice to build their skill in this area.
 From the Middle Ages to the 17th century, sewing tools such as needles, pins and pincushions were included in the trousseaus of many European brides.
 Sewing birds or sewing clamps were used as a third hand and were popular gifts for seamstresses in the 19th century.